 We refer to Girvan as a family festival and over 40 years that family has grown; children have become fully fledged musicians and we have witnessed a full range of hatches, matches and sadly some despatches.

 Reaching a milestone gives you the excuse to look back and also the opportunity to look forward.
 The two, past and future, are not disconnected.
 Girvan Festival didn’t happen by accident and the hard work, mostly behind the scenes will probably never be fully appreciated.
 Many faces will change before we reach the 50th milestone.
 The older ones among us will be concerned with legacy, the younger ones will take things forward, possibly in different ways, but hopefully with similar values.

 Some of Girvan’s strengths.
-It was a family festival.
+It is a family festival.
 Its constitution and defined focus.
-Although it had a core committee, it was ‘owned’ by a larger group of people.
-It sought out new performers.
-It booked ‘special people’ – not necessarily stars, but people with an X factor.
+Although it has alway had a core committee, it is ‘owned’ by a larger group of people.
+It seeks out new performers.
+It books ‘special people’ – not necessarily stars, but people with an X-factor.
 Its links with Ireland and England.
-It wasn’t a ‘manufactured’ festival, it grew largely from established folk clubs and was organised by enthusiasts.
-It remained small and acoustic.
-It was on a Bank Holiday and ran for a full weekend.
+It is not manufactured in any sense, it grew organically from established folk clubs and is organised by enthusiasts.
+It remains small and acoustic.
+It is on a Bank Holiday and runs for a full weekend.

 Guests over the years